Scrambled Linear Pseudorandom Number Generators: Combining linear engines and scramblers

 \subsection{The $64$-bit case}

 We consider engines \xoroshiro[128], \xoshiro[256], \xoshiro[512] and \xoroshiro[1024]; parameters are provided in Table~\ref{tab:par64}.
-The reason for the switch between the two engines at different sizes is that $\xoshiro$ is not definable for a state of $2w$ bits, and it is too slow for a state of $16w$ bits.
-However, \xoshiro yields generators which have a better behavior with respect to the tests reported in the first eight lines of Table~\ref{tab:test64}.
+However, \xoshiro yields generators that have better behavior with respect to the tests reported in the first eight lines of Table~\ref{tab:test64}.
 All linear engines have obvious linear artifacts, but the \xoroshiro engines require an order of magnitude less data to fail our Hamming-weight dependency test.
 Note that this is not only a matter of size, but also of structure: compare $\xoshiro[512]$ and $\xoroshiro[1024]$.
 Analogously, the \texttt{+} scrambler deletes all bias detectable with our test from the $\xoshiro$ generators, but it just improves the resilience of $\xoroshirop$ by almost three orders of magnitudes.

 We then present data on the $\xoroshiro$ generators combined with the \texttt{*} scrambler: as the reader can notice, the \texttt{*} scrambler does a much better job at deleting Hamming-weight dependencies, but a worse job at deleting linear dependencies, as $\xoroshiros[128]$ still fails MatrixRank when reversed.
 In Section~\ref{sec:thscr} we will present some theory explaining in detail why this happens.
 Once we switch to the \texttt{++} and \texttt{**} strong scramblers, we are not able to detect any bias.